 - Dropped items.
 Occasionally, drivers drop an item and attempt to pick it up while the car is moving.
 In doing so, they take their attention off the road.

 - Looking at maps or GPS.
 It’s understandable that drivers may have concerns about whether they are taking the correct route to their destinations, but looking at a map or GPS while driving is a dangerous practice that can lead to collisions.

 Work With a Law Firm Committed to Serving You and Your Family in Dallas-Fort Worth

 A drunk or texting driver can change your life forever.
-Take action today by calling Samples Ames PLLC at 469-466-2600 or contact us online to set up your free consultation.
+Take action today by contacting the car accident attorneys at Samples Ames PLLC.
+Call 469-466-2600 or contact us online to set up your free consultation.
 We have offices in both Dallas and Ft.
 Worth Counties and are easily accessible to most of North Texas.
 You only pay attorney fees if you receive compensation in your case.